yaca-systems/altV-yaca-js/README.md

 1. Download and install the latest [release](https://github.com/yaca-systems/altV-yaca-js/archive/refs/heads/master.zip) of this resource.
 2. Add `'yaca-voice'` into the `ressource` section of your `server.toml`.
-3. Rename `server.config.json.example` to `server.config.json` and adjust the [variables](https://github.com/yaca-systems/altV-yaca-js/tree/master?tab=readme-ov-file#server-config) to your
+3. Rename `server.config.json.example` to `server.config.json` and adjust the [variables](https://github.com/yaca-systems/altV-yaca-js/tree/master?tab=readme-ov-file#server-config) to your needs.
-   needs.
+4. Rename `config/config.json.example` to `config.json` and adjust the [variables](https://github.com/yaca-systems/altV-yaca-js/tree/master?tab=readme-ov-file#client-config) to your needs.

 # Server Config